 Tip #3: Build An Advisor Team For Long Term Success

 Most lifestyle advisors remain lifestyle advisors because they fail to build a support team.
 Building your client facing and back office teams is essential for practice growth.
-Your team must compliment your unique abilities- the roadmap is different for every team.
+Your team must compliment your unique abilities and that roadmap is different for every team.

 An effective back office team can have a monumental impact on your productivity.
 Consolidated Planning’s back office support assists with everything from paperwork to plan design and strategy.
 You’ll find that delegating these non revenue producing tasks creates time and space for you to be in front of clients and prospects.